Event Captioning

 - The event title, date, and start and end times.

-- The platform (Zoom, Teams, etc.) and link that the captioner will use to get the audio.
+- The Zoom link that the captioner will use to get the audio.

 - Even an in-person only event will need a basic (audio only is fine) livestream for the captioner to receive the audio.